albertowd/live-telemetry/README.md

    - Cars with no max suspension travel now use dynamic value based on travel itself.
    - Fixed wrong suspension travel data from Shared Memory to the Python API call.
    - New suspension color for dynamic max travel.
+   - Suspension now uses the worst of the last 60 values to change color.

 1.5.2
    - Limit the revbar to 100%.